 Also he is very proud of the fact that William Shatner, aka Captain James T. Kirk, says “Steve’s wonderful.”

-Christy is the Family Games Editor for CIPT.
+Christy is the Family Games Editor for Can I Play That?
 She focuses on games rated E and E10+ released on the Switch.
 She brings experience in cross-disability organizing, media studies, political advocacy, and interabled family dynamics.
 One of Christy’s goals is to make gaming more accessible for busy adults, intergenerational audiences, and audiences with content sensitivities.

 Besides gaming, Christy’s hobbies include pointe ballet, gymnastics, and ice skating.
 She reads way too much fanfiction and is usually in the middle of an information binge about some topic like content monetization practices or polymer clay sculpture making.
 Her decorating tastes could be best described as “hot rainbow,” and she would much rather mop all of the floors and do all of the vacuuming instead of cleaning the sink.
 Sinks are disgusting.